Victoria Park Hotel: History

-The Victoria Park Hotel was the second hotel constructed on this site and was opened in 1896.
-It was designed by the Townsville architectural firm of Tunbridge and Tunbridge, and was constructed by local builder Jeremiah Dempsey.
+The Victoria Park Hotel was the second hotel built on this site and opened in 1896.
+It was designed by the Townsville architectural firm of Tunbridge and Tunbridge and was constructed by local builder Jeremiah Dempsey.

 Townsville was established in 1864 by partners John Melton Black and Robert Towns and was gazetted as a port of entry in 1865.
 It grew quickly as a supply centre and by 1873 the port was receiving international as well as coastal traffic.
 Improvements were carried out to port facilities to allow larger ships to anchor.
 By 1880 Townsville was the port for several major goldfields and had opened the first stage of the Great Northern railway line westwards through Charters Towers and beyond, consolidating its importance as a port and mercantile centre.

 South Townsville was the second area settled in Townsville and soon had a number of hotels, houses and a hospital.
 By 1890 the suburb had grown substantially.
 In an era when private transport was expensive and public transport scarce, working people lived near their work.
 The presence of the Cleveland Foundry, railway and boat building workshops and other industries therefore attracted families to the south side of Ross Creek.
 Further development between 1890–95, including the establishment of Rooney & Company's sawmill and workshop, Victoria Foundry and the Ross River Meatworks, brought a further influx of people to live in South Townsville.

 The corner of Main (now Boundary Street) and Sixth Avenue was an ideal location for the new hotel because it was close to the recently opened Victoria Foundry, the residential areas of South Townsville and Railway Estate and to Victoria Park, which in 1891 was the only ground suitable for playing football in Townsville.
 The land at that time was owned by William Casey who had purchased it in 1888.

 The Victoria Park Hotel was designed by the local architectural firm of Tunbridge and Tunbridge in 1895.
 Walter Howard Tunbridge was born and trained in England as an architect.
 In 1884 he migrated to Australia and worked for Rooney Bros in Townsville.
-He left to establish his own practice in 1886 and invited his younger brother, Oliver, to join him in 1887.
+He left to establish his own practice in 1886 and invited his younger brother, Oliver tunbridge, to join him in 1887.
 This partnership subsequently became an important architectural and civil engineering firm in North Queensland.